Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications

 We want to understand how an intervention that removes the disparity in $Z$ would change the disparity in $Y$.
 To proceed, we acknowledge that groups may differ on many factors, but the distribution of some covariates (i.e., outcome-allowable covariates, $A_y$), on normative or ethical grounds, may not contribute to disparity in the outcome $Y$.
-We therefore define disparity as the difference in $Y$ across social groups $G$ that would be observed in a hypothetical study after enrolling them via a stratified sampling plan that balances $A_y$ across these social groups according to a standard population denoted as $T=1$ (i.e., the Target Study component). \begin{definition}[Standard Population $T=1$] The standard population, defined among the study population, is the population whose distribution of $A_y$ is used to determine the stratified sampling plan of the target study component.
+We therefore define disparity as the difference in $Y$ across social groups $G$ that would be observed in a hypothetical study after enrolling them via a stratified sampling plan that balances $A_y$ across these social groups according to a standard population denoted as $T=1$ (i.e., the Target Study component). \begin{definition}[Standard Population $T=1$] The standard population, which may be defined among the study population, is the population whose distribution of $A_y$ is used to determine the stratified sampling plan of the target study component.
 Formally, we denote membership in the standard population by the deterministic binary function $T\coloneq \I(g\in\mathcal{G},a_y\in\mathcal{A}_y)$, where $\I(\cdot)$ is the indicator function, and $\mathcal{G}$ and $\mathcal{A}_y$ are the set or range of values $g$ and $a_y$ that comprise the standard population.
-For notational convenience, we denote the standard population's $A_y$ distribution as $\P_\std(A_y)\equiv\P(A_y|T=1)$, and the expectation over its $A_y$ distribution as $\E_\std[\cdot]\equiv\E[\cdot|T=1]$. \end{definition} Enrolled individuals are immediately randomized to one of two study arms and then followed for outcomes (the Target Trial component).
+For convenience, we denote the standard population's $A_y$ distribution as $\P_\std(A_y)\equiv\P(A_y|T=1)$, and the expectation over its $A_y$ distribution as $\E_\std[\cdot]\equiv\E[\cdot|T=1]$.\footnote{We will assume a within-study standard population.
+Under an an external study population, where data from the study population are supplemented with that of the external standard population, we would adapt our abbreviated notation as follows: $\E_g[\cdot]:=\E[\cdot|G=g,T=0]$ and $\P_g[\cdot]:=\P(\cdot|G=g,T=0)$ to emphasize that the study and standard populations are distinct.} \end{definition} Among each group, enrolled individuals are randomized to one of two study arms and then followed for outcomes (the Target Trial component).
 In the observation arm, no action is taken.
 In the intervention arm, $Z$ is assigned based on covariates $A_z$ that, on normative grounds, are appropriate for determining how $Z$ is allocated.